rolyatmax/drawer/README.md

 (This should probably also take an optional easing method.)

 ### drawer.clear()
-Takes no arguments, and simply clears the canvas.
+Takes no arguments and simply clears the canvas.

+### drawer.stop()
+Takes no arguments and simply stops all animation.
+Note: currently, the animation promises do not get resolved or rejected, and the canvas does not get cleared.